n-elia/algobet/README.md

 Feel free to test it, placing your bets.
 You will have 24h since the end of the event to request your payout.
 **Good luck!**

-Update: the event ended, so the result has been set by the oracle and the winner participants have been allowed for payout!
+Update: the **event ended**, so the result has been set by the oracle and the winner participants have been allowed for payout!